awsdocs/aws-greengrass-developer-guide/doc_source/package.md

    1. Choose **Create**\.
 ![\[Create a new alias screenshot with the Name field set to GG_HW_Counter, the Version field set to 1, and the Create button highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/gg-get-started-048.png)

-   Aliases create a single entity for your Lambda function that AWS IoT Greengrass devices can subscribe to without having to update subscriptions with Lambda version numbers every time the function is modified\.
+   Aliases create a single entity for your Lambda function that Greengrass devices can subscribe to\.
+This way, you don't have to update subscriptions with new Lambda function version numbers every time the function is modified\.